seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 What horse? a roan, a crop-ear, is it not?

 **Servant**
-It is, my lord….
+It is, my lord. ...

 **HOTSPUR**
-…That roan shall by my throne.
+...
+That roan shall by my throne.
 Well, I will back him straight: O esperance!
 Bid Butler lead him forth into the park.